nicolasbrailo/BatHouse/INSTALL.md

 This readme has been tested in a RaspberryPi 3, but it should be applicable to any Linux-y system.

-Besides hardware, running dumbhouse requires:
+Besides hardware, running BatHouse requires:

 1. An mqtt broker
 2. zigbee2mqtt
 3. A bunch of pipenv dependencies

 * Important *
-Give your devices friendly names in zigbee2mqtt - otherwise dumbhouse will display them by their ID.
+Give your devices friendly names in zigbee2mqtt - otherwise BatHouse will display them by their ID.

 ## Mqtt server
 1. Mosquitto is easiest: